10 Reasons Customers Choose Competitors’ Brands

 Example: Tesla’s Dominance in the EV Market

-Despite being one of the more expensive options, Tesla has become a leader in the electric vehicle market because they've established a reputation for innovation and sustainability.
-Customers trust Tesla to pull through on their promises—even at a higher price point.
+Despite being one of the more expensive options, Tesla has become a leader in the electric vehicle market because it has established a reputation for innovation and sustainability.
+Customers trust Tesla to deliver on its promises—even at a higher price point.

 4. More Effective Marketing & Branding